—Julien Offroy de la Mettrie, L'Homme Machine

 4 calories per gram.

-The good: The body's preferred source of energy, other than alcohol.
+The good: The body's preferred source of energy, especially anaerobically, other than alcohol.
 Carbohydrate sources such as fruits and vegetables are very dense in vitamins and fiber.
 Starchy carbohydrates such as potatoes and long-grain rice are useful to help replenish muscle glycogen stores.
 Muscle glycogen is used as fuel and are depleted during strenuous exercise.

 The bad: Refined carbohydrate sources such as sugar, wheat- and corn-based products increase appetite cravings and contributes to body fat gains, cardiovascular disease, and higher LDL cholesterol while lowering HDL (good) cholesterol.
 Overconsumption of refined carbohydrates such as sugar and wheat flour products in combination with fats is the driving force for the obesity epidemic.